rdlauer/articles/blues/power-outage/power-outage.md

 - [LiPo battery](https://shop.blues.io/collections/accessories/products/5-000-mah-lipo-battery?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=power-outage) (any LiPo will do)
 - Micro USB cable (with a wall socket adapter)

-Now if you've actually read this entire writeup, we owe you a discount code!
+Now if you've actually read this entire writeup, we owe you a discount!
 Feel free to **take 10% off** your order of a Notecard + Notecarrier-A with [this discount code](https://shop.blues.io/discount/POWER_OUTAGE_10).

 Happy Hacking! 👩‍💻🔌💡